camio/dpl/README.md

 make -j4
 ```

 .
-There is currently no automated way to run the unit tests although they can
-always be executed directly.
+The unit tests can be built and invoked using 'ctest'.